-At June 30, 2022 and 2021, the University held, as trustee, a total of 9 and 11, respectively, revocable trust agreements, of which the University has a significant beneficial interest.
-These trust agreements had total assets amounting to \$2.9 million and \$4.1 million in 2022 and 2021, respectively.
-Revocable assets totaling \$570 thousand and \$0 thousand became irrevocable in 2022 and 2021, respectively.
+At June 30, 2023 and 2022, the University held, as trustee, a total of nine revocable trust agreements, of which the University has a significant beneficial interest.
+These trust agreements had total assets amounting to \$3.0 million and \$2.9 million in 2023 and 2022, respectively.
+Revocable assets totaling \$0 and \$570 thousand became irrevocable in 2023 and 2022, respectively.
 The University's policy is to recognize as contributions revenue the trust gift when the agreement becomes irrevocable.